Faculty A-Z

 Faculty of Medicine, M4M210

-My primary teaching responsibilities are in the Diploma and thesis-based graduate programs of Clinical Epidemiology where I teach courses focused on clinical research design and analysis, as well as patient oriented research and practice.
-I contribute regularly to other core courses (e.g., epidemiology) and graduate seminars.
-I am also an active contributor to both the Undergraduate and Postgraduate Medical School curriculum at Memorial through student and resident mentoring for research projects and in the delivery of a research design workshop for the first year undergraduate class.
-As part of my teaching responsibilities, I deliver the only graduate credit course on patient oriented research in Canada, developed to build capacity in this growing area of research and fill a void in the elective offerings of Clinical Epidemiology.
+My primary teaching responsibilities are in the Diploma and thesis-based graduate programs of Clinical Epidemiology where I teach courses focused on clinical research design and analysis, as well as patient-oriented research and practice.
+I also contribute to other core courses (e.g., epidemiology) and graduate seminars.
+I am an active contributor to both the Undergraduate and Postgraduate Medical School curriculum at Memorial through research mentoring.
 I regularly supervise graduate students at both the Masters and PhD levels, in addition to undergraduate medical students and medical residents, across a variety of health research areas.
 I am always happy to hear from students with an interest in my research areas.

 I am an Interdisciplinary Scientist.
-As such, my scholarly activity is highly interdisciplinary and focuses broadly on GE3LS (Genetics, Ethical, Environmental, Economic, Legal and Social Issues), the psychosocial impact of inherited disorders, patient and public engagement with genomics and health research more broadly, as well as health services research.
-I am often invited to join large research grants as a co-investigator to contribute a missing perspective (usually psychosocial GE3LS and more recently, expertise in patient oriented research).
-For example, on two of the most recent large CIHR grants with which I am involved, I am the patient engagement lead and contribute heavily to developing and coordinating patient and public engagement activities.
+As such, my scholarly activity is highly interdisciplinary and focuses broadly on GE3LS (Genetics, Ethical, Environmental, Economic, Legal and Social Issues), the psychosocial impact of inherited disorders, patient and public engagement with genomics, as well as genomics health services research.
+I am often invited to join national research teams to contribute a missing perspective (typically psychosocial GE3LS and more recently, expertise in patient oriented research).

 2005 PhD, Social/Health Psychology, Memorial University